vatesfr/xen-orchestra/docs/troubleshooting.md

 # Troubleshooting

-This page recap the possible actions to perform if you have any problems with your XOA.
+This page recaps the actions you can perform if you have any problems with your XOA.

 ## XOA deploy error

 > Auto deploy failed. - No SR specified and Pool default SR is null

 It means you don't have a default SR set on the pool you are importing XOA to.
 To set a default SR, you must first find the SR UUID you want, with `xe sr-list`.
-When you got the UUID, you can set the default SR with: `xe pool-param-set default-SR=<SR_UUID>`.
+When you have the UUID, you can set the default SR with: `xe pool-param-set default-SR=<SR_UUID>`.
 When this is done, re-enter the deploy script command and it will work!

 ## XOA unreachable after boot

-XOA is using HVM mode.
+XOA uses HVM mode.
 If your physical host doesn't support virtualization extensions, XOA won't work.
-To check if your XenServer support hardware assisted virtualization (HVM), you can enter this command in your host: `grep --color vmx /proc/cpuinfo`.
+To check if your XenServer supports hardware assisted virtualization (HVM), you can enter this command in your host: `grep --color vmx /proc/cpuinfo`.
 If you don't have any result, it means XOA won't work on this hardware.

 ## Empty page after login

-This is happening when your anti-virus or firewall is blocking websocket protocol.
+This happens when your antivirus or firewall is blocking the websocket protocol.
 This is what we use to communicate between `xo-server` and `xo-web` (see the [architecture page](architecture.md)).

 The solution is to use **HTTPS**.
-In this way, websockets will be encapsulated in the secured protocol, avoiding interception from your firewalls or anti-virus system.
+When doing so, websockets will be encapsulated in the secured protocol, avoiding interception from your firewall or antivirus system.

 ## XOA migration issues

-By default, XOA got a static max memory set to 16GiB.
-Sometimes, you can have trouble to migrate with this error message:
+By default, XOA has a static max memory set to 16GiB.
+Sometimes you can have trouble migrating with this error message:

 ```
 "Failed","Migrating VM 'XOA' from '<origin_hostname>' to '<destination_hostname>'